umatrangolo/nio-notes/NOTES.md

-The difference is important: the first one creates a plain buffer located in the heap while the second one creates a `direct` buffer: one that is places *outside* the heap as far as possible from the GC.
+The difference is important: the first one creates a plain buffer located in the heap while the second one creates a `direct` buffer: one that is placed *outside* the heap as far as possible from the GC.
 From a performance point of view this is needed if we think on how IO happens between the JVM and the OS: when some piece of data is available from the NIC device driver it gets copied into an internal kernel buffer.
-Later on, the JVM requests this data with a sys call and the it gets moved in an userland buffer.
-This means that the same piece of data has been moved two times.
+Later on, the JVM requests this data with a sys call and it gets moved in an userland buffer.
+This means that the same piece of data has been moved twice.
 The JVM can't access a kernel buffers and the kernel can't write directly in a JVM buffer because the GC can move it around halfway.

-To overcome these limitations a direct ByteBuffer is guaranteed to be placed in a location outside the JVM's heap where the data can be safely shared (memory mapped) between the kernel and the JVM.
+To overcome these limitations a direct ByteBuffer is guaranteed to be placed in a location outside of the JVM's heap where the data can be safely shared (memory mapped) between the kernel and the JVM.
 Thus, the bytes from the NIC are stored and are directly available to the JVM wout wasting time moving them around.
 Also, given that the buffer